mlrober/acupunture-notes/README.md

 ## Panchaboothams

-Panchabhoothams are the five elements of nature which are ** "Earth, Water, Fire, Air, Akash" ** These elements are termed as ** "Fire, Earth, Metal, Water, Wood" **
+Panchabhoothams are the five elements of nature which are ** Earth, Water, Fire, Air, Akash **

+These elements are termed as ** Fire, Earth, Metal, Water, Wood **

 - As Panchabootas are the building blocks of universe, the same Panchabootas are the building blocks of human body too.